eyes-on-disabilities/awesome-eye-tracking/README.md

 - ✔️ Tested, works exceptionally well.
 Requires some initial, somewhat tedious configuration.
 More details in the <a href="#Pupil-Lab">Pupil-Lab</a> section.

 https://github.com/EyeTrackVR/EyeTrackVR ⭐ _Personal Highlight_ ⭐<br>
 _EyeTrackVR offers open-source software and DIY guides for VR headset eye-tracking.
-With detailed documentation and affordable solutions using infrared technology, it meets many of our needs.
+With detailed documentation and affordable solutions using infrared technology, it meets many if not all of our needs when it comes to head-mounted eye-trackers.
 We see great potential in this project as we continue exploring it._

 - 767 stars, last commit 3 months ago, 8 contributors
 - eye-tracking software and DIY instructions for eye-tracking headsets